 Header image courtesy of Cy Yambao

 To a certain extent, the atomic bombing that devastated Nagasaki towards the end of World War II defines much of what we know about the port city.
 But if we were to travel back to many centuries ago, we will find that Nagasaki was a key figure in Japan’s foreign trade relations, regarded as the most important of the remaining open ports when international trading posts closed.
-At present, the thriving city that has quite literally risen from the ashes, while continuing to honour the memories of its past.
+At present, the thriving city that has quite literally risen from the ashes continues to honour the memories of its past.

 From Fukuoka, one of the more convenient ways to reach Nagasaki is by joining a group tour, as it saves you from worrying about transportation in between stops.
 An obvious downside is the bus ride eating up a large chunk of your day, as it takes roughly three hours per way, but the trip feels surprisingly fascinating despite the limited time.
 Below is a preview of the places you can experience within approximately six hours—and we assure you that no trip is ever too short when it’s brimming with so much history!

 Sitting atop the Minami-Yamate hill, Glover Garden is an open-air museum and foreign settlement site that exhibits the traditional homes once occupied by European merchants.
 The most popular—and also the main—attraction of this UNESCO World Heritage Site is the former Glover residence built by Scottish merchant Thomas Glover, who played a significant role in Japan’s industrialisation and modernisation.
 Today, it remains the oldest Western-style wooden building in the country.